Ivana Lučića 5, Zagreb

 • detailed review and analysis of soft grippers used in industry,

-• on the existing robot in the Laboratory for Autonomous Systems, it is necessary to validate the operation of at least three available soft grippers (mGripTM , piSOFTGRIP® i FlexShapeGripper),
+• on the existing robot in the Laboratory for Autonomous Systems, it is necessary to validate the operation of at least three available soft grippers (mGripTM , piSOFTGRIP® and FlexShapeGripper),

 • propose, design and create an experimental set-up and scenario for handling at least five different objects by the selected robot using three different soft grippers,